zbeeb1/zbeeb1/README.md

 ## Hi there 👋
-feal free to ping me if you have any questions at mhmdzbyb829@gmail.com basically I build and train deep neural nets ...
+Feal free to ping me if you have any questions at gmail :  mhmdzbyb829  <br>

+basically I build and train deep neural nets ...